yilmazedis/UIKit-ToDo-Realm-Updated/README.md

 # GetirTodo

 ## Ver.
-3:
+4:
-* Added Pretty and simple logger
+* Added demo
+* Extended Constants
-* Added Constants
+* Added weak self all all escaping closure
-* Added CRUD protocol
+* Added CRUD extensions for Category and Item controllers.
 * Restructured files and groups
-* Refactored duplicate functions